lukacspapp/GA-SEI-Project-4-Cicero/README.md

 ## Wins 🏆

-**Project**: I was very proud of myself for putting together an MVP in only 9 days with integrated payment, four models while learning a new CSS framework
+**Project**: I was very proud of myself for putting together an MVP in only 9 days with integrated payment, four models while learning a new CSS framework.

 **Bootsratp**: I had very little time to get used to another CSS framework but I found it similar to Bulma.
-It was great to learn 3 different frameworks also it was a great learning for reading documentation again!
+It was great to learn 3 different frameworks also it was a great learning experience for reading documentation again!